jameshamp/jameshamp.github.io/_pages/about.md

 =====

-I am a Quantitative Researcher / Data Scientist currently employed by Citigroup in London, where I lead the development of data-driven analytics and automation for the FX options trading business using modern quantitative techniques including machine learning.
+I am a Quantitative Researcher / Data Scientist currently employed by Citigroup in London, where I am head of Data & Analytics for the FX business.
+Prior to my current role, I led the development of data-driven analytics and automation for the FX Options trading desk at Citi.

 Outside of work, I have academic interests in data science and machine learning and their application to problems in finance and physics.
 Please see [here](https://jameshamp.github.io/research) for a